Policies

 Program (CVAP)

-Select members of our practice are registered with CVAP, a government funded program, which covers a portion of the full fee to help with the healing process associated with traumatic experiences.
+Select members of our practice are registered with CVAP, a government-funded program that covers a portion of the full fee to help with the healing process associated with traumatic experiences.

 Emergency